 J. NATHAN COLE is a graduate of Bates College, B.A., 1997, and Boston College Law School, J.D., 2003.
 After graduating from BCLS, Nathan served as an Attorney-Advisor in the United States Department of Commerce, Office of General Counsel, Ethics Division, in Washington, D.C.
 Nathan left the Department of Commerce to serve as a law clerk to the Justices of the Massachusetts Superior Court (2005-2006).
 Nathan is experienced in a wide range of civil litigation including general liability, premises liability, construction liability, professional liability, insurance coverage and personal injury cases.
 Nathan has tried small claim, district and superior court cases throughout the Commonwealth.
 Nathan is admitted to practice law in Massachusetts and in the United States District Court for the District of Massachusetts and is a member of the Massachusetts Bar Association.
 He most recently practiced at Tucker, Heifetz & Saltzman, LLP, in Boston, MA.

-In 2015, Nathan was recently accepted for membership in the International Association of Defense Counsel (IADC).
+In 2015, Nathan was accepted for membership in the International Association of Defense Counsel (IADC).
 Formed in 1920, the IADC is comprised of approximately 2,500 invitation-only, peer reviewed corporate and insurance lawyers and insurance executives.
 They are partners in large and small law firms, senior counsel in corporate law departments, and corporate and insurance executives.
 Members represent the largest corporations around the world, including the majority of companies listed in the FORTUNE 500.
 Nathan is presently serving as Vice Chair of the Trial Techniques and Tactics Committee and member of the 2016 annual meeting CLE steering committee.

 Nathan has obtained numerous victories and favorable settlements on behalf of his clients.

 MA Dept. of Industrial Accidents v.
 Eugene P. Costa v.
 Lewis Gammons Ins.
 Agency, Inc., SUCV2013-02041

 On May 18, 2015, in MA Dept. of Industrial Accidents v.
 Eugene P. Costa v.
 Lewis Gammons Ins.
 Agency, Inc., SUCV2013-02041, Nathan obtained summary judgment on behalf of his client, a Massachusetts insurance agency, on all counts of the Third-Party Complaint.
 The Third-Party Plaintiff, Mr. Costa, owned a trucking company and had over 40 years of experience in interstate trucking.
 He alleged that the Gammons Insurance Agency negligently failed to advise Costa that his truck drivers were not, as Costa had elected to classify them, 1099 independent contractors but rather employees.
+Read the case report.